siyul-park/uniflow/ext/docs/signal_node.md

 ## Specification

-- **opcode**: A string identifying the system operation to be listened.
+- **topic**: A string identifying the system operation to be listened.
 It is associated with the specified function and determines the node's behavior.

 ## Ports